-I could have probably wasted a couple of minutes of my life ranting about the gadget’s obscenely large body that doesn’t seem to be too appropriate to wear at this time of total downsizing when dozens of thousands of people all over the world lose their jobs and houses, but if you have come here looking for this King All Black Blue, its XXL-sized body and the effect that it would make on common people a probably the last things to worry you.
+I could have probably wasted a couple of minutes of my life ranting about the gadget’s obscenely large body that doesn’t seem to be too appropriate to wear at this time of total downsizing when dozens of thousands of people all over the world lose their jobs and houses, but if you have come here looking for this King All Black Blue, its XXL-sized body and the effect that it would make on common people is probably the last things to worry you.

-Movement: Hublot in-house caliber HUB1400, automatic, 180 parts, 23 jewels, satin-finished bridges and tungsten carbide oscillating weight, Swiss Made
+Movement: Hublot in-house caliber HUB1400, automatic, 180 parts, 23 jewels, satin-finished bridges, and tungsten carbide oscillating weight, Swiss Made

 Functions: Hours, minutes, seconds, date